 💭 OVERALL: Mind blown.
 How blown?
 Completely out of the water level of blown.

 🎟️ BEST FIT FOR: Every puzzle (and escape game) enthusiast; yes, that's everyone

 🎫 IDEAL TEAM SIZE: Doing this entire quest solo was difficult, playing in pairs recommended

 finally found someone who'd text him back.
 Pippa O'Shanter, you're the one for me.

 "Mysterious Map Heist" officially joins the "MUST DO!!!" rank!

 FINALLY INDUCTED INTO THE SOCIETY

 I've followed Society of Curiosities's Instagram for the longest time.
 So long, in fact, I have no idea when I added them as IG friends.
 Even more strangely, we've remained on each other's radars without my ever knowing just exactly what kind of puzzle games they actually offer.

 (Looking back, I really wish I explored much sooner!)

-The creators, Yacine & Michelle, must've thought the exact same, because one lucky day in June, they graced all their followers with a FREE adventure!
+The creators, Yacine & Michelle, must've thought the exact same, because one lucky day in June, they graced all their followers with a mini, taste-test adventure!
+(See website for details.)
 Time for a map heist!